Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 - Created Illustrated Portraits for Clients

-- Worked on huge Illustrative Projects for Companies like Dove, Himalaya, etc.
+- Worked on substantial Illustrative Projects for Companies like Dove, Himalaya, etc.

-I have built Online Businesses from scratch and and with all this experience under my belt, did I make the decision to start a Blog on Blogging and Online Businesses.
+I have built Online Businesses from scratch, and with all this experience under my belt, I decided to start a Blog on Blogging and Online Businesses.

 Document your research as a Blogger and share your most recent achievements!

-For instance, you can talk about how much you earned the previous month and what techniques you’re currently using.
+For instance, you can discuss how much you earned the previous month and what techniques you’re currently using.

-If you are extremely honest then, this niche will definitely work for you.
+If you are sincere, then this niche will work for you.

-Teaching people to build blogs and online businesses is extremely profitable.
-You can monetize this niche by selling your own digital products like eBooks or eCourses.
+Teaching people to build blogs and online businesses is hugely profitable.
+You can monetize this niche by selling your digital products like eBooks or eCourses.

-If you’re not keen on creating your own products, then you can become an Affiliate for similar products you love and get started on those.
+If you’re not keen on creating your products, you can become an Affiliate for similar products you love and get started on those.

 You are more than welcome to become an Affiliate of Stray Curls here.